valueflows/valueflows/mkdocs/docs/specification/uml.md

 #### vf:Intent

 Intents that are part of Proposals can be more loosely defined than if they are part of a Plan, although planned Intents can also be part of one or more Proposals.
-For example, the note is often used to explain some of the defined fields when the venue application mostly supports just text.
-But all Intents need either a provider or receiver Agent, and can use anything in an Intent as part of a Proposal.
+For example, the note is often used to explain some of the defined fields when the offers/needs application mostly supports just text.
+But all Intents need an Action, and either a provider or receiver Agent.

 #### vf:ProposedIntent